selfdriven-foundation/selfdriven-space/docs/pages/composed-infinity-rising.md

 ---
 layout: default
 title: Virtual Cornucopias- selfdriven Spaces
-permalink: /virtual/cornucopias/
+permalink: /composed/cornucopias/
 ---

-## Cornucopias: Metaverse Infrastructure for a Post-Singularity Civilisation
+## Infinity Rising: Metaverse Infrastructure for a Post-Singularity Civilisation
+*Formerly Cornucopias*

 ### Summary
-Cornucopias is more than a game — it's a modular, blockchain-anchored simulation platform that can evolve into the foundation layer for identity, governance, and collective cognition in a post-singularity future.
+Infinity Rising is more than a game — it's a modular, blockchain-anchored simulation platform that can evolve into the foundation layer for identity, governance, and collective cognition in a post-singularity future.
 This paper explores how Cornucopias can support cognitive continuity, post-biological societies, and decentralized consensus through immersive, forkable worlds.

 ### 1. Context: Singularity and the Metaverse
 - The Singularity as a convergence of AGI, biotechnology, and distributed infrastructure